Academic Policies & Procedures

 Course Sequence: Entry level courses must be completed before taking higher level courses.
 Common course sequences are in math, languages, and sciences, but also apply to most disciplines.

-Degree Plan: An evaluation by the student and adviser of academic work completed and courses required for graduation.
+Degree Plan: An evaluation by the student and advisor of academic work completed and courses required for graduation.

-Degree Audit/DARS: An on-line program that tracks program requirements.
+Degree Audit: An on-line program that tracks program requirements.
 This is located in MyRED.

 Department: Faculty and administrators associated with a particular discipline or program (the sociology department).